lokesh-o7/The_Who/README.md

 # The_Who
-This Repository is for Distributed Computing Project and for source code, power point presentations
+This Repository is for Discord Speech to text project and for source code.

 To create a Discord bot that can transcribe speech to text and save it as a file, you can follow these general steps: